trebeljahr/trebeljahr.com/_drafts/the-problem-at-the-heart-of-capitalism.md

 To me the two I am most affected is addiction.
 I feel like I suffer from addictions of various kinds very much.
 And I know enough of my friends who struggle in just the same way.

-I am addicted to computer games, pornography and YouTube to a certain extent, which is scary if I actually stop to think about how much time I spend doing these things on a week to week basis.
+I am addicted to computer games, pornography and YouTube to a certain extent, which is scary if I  stop to think about how much time I spend doing these things on a week to week basis.
 Sometimes I just feel like I have no choice but to do these things, despite not enjoying them all that much anymore.
 Sometimes I can even sit there in front of my computer, detached, and observing myself in my own mind, thinking: "Why the heck are you doing *this* right now?
 Didn't you want to do something much more important?"

 And all too often I catch myself even coming up with excuses to answer that question, lingering in my own mind: "Nah...
 I am tired today, or I am not that well, my energy is low, so it's fine to watch YouTube just today."

 Those are excuses to keep a destructive behavior in my life, excuses concocted by an addicted brain, where the addicted part hijacks the thinking part to come up with creative ways to explain that behavior and rationalize it so that it doesn't feel as bad (more on how that works exactly will come later).

-I literally lie to myself so that I can "enjoy" the pleasures of addiction again or for longer, suffering all the while, because it's not what *I* really want to do.
+I lie to myself so that I can "enjoy" the pleasures of addiction again or for longer, suffering all the while, because it's not what *I*  want to do.
 Anybody who has suffered from something like this should resonate with a quote from the Bhagavad Gita:

 > The self is a friend for him who masters himself by the Self; but for him who is not self-mastered, the self is the cruelest foe.